Estate Kit

 Estate readiness in practical terms

-Estate readiness is often described as preparing for death or incapacity.
-In practice, it is about ensuring that the right people can act with clarity when the moment arrives.
+Estate readiness is about ensuring that the right people can act with clarity when the moment arrives.

 Legal readiness determines who has authority.